lvisintini/imperial-assault-data/README.md

 With `data/source-contents.json` you can find the contents of a particular product by filtering the entries on this file by the `source_id`.
 After that, you can use the value of `content_type` and `content_id` the components contained in the product file.

+There is an example in the examples folder.
+You can run it by doing `python3.6 examples/show_source_contents.py`

 You can also use this file to determine the sources on which a particular component can be found.
 You you this by filter in the entries on this using the id of the component and it's type.